Will Wright (game designer): Awards

 Wright was given a "Lifetime Achievement Award" at the Game Developers Choice Awards in 2001.
 In 2002, he became the fifth person to be inducted into the Academy of Interactive Arts and Sciences' Hall of Fame.
 Until 2006, he was the only person to have been honored this way by both of these industry organizations.
 In 2007 the British Academy of Film and Television Arts awarded him a fellowship, the first given to a game designer.

 He has been called one of the most important people in gaming, technology, and entertainment by publications such as Entertainment Weekly, Time, PC Gamer, Discover and GameSpy.
 Wright was also awarded the PC Magazine Lifetime Achievement Award in January 2005.
 Later that year, Wright earned the Ivan Allen Jr. Prize for Progress and Service awarded by the Georgia Institute of Technology.
 He delivered a forward looking acceptance speech entitled "Stealth Communities".

 Personal life

 Wright lives in Oakland, California.
 He is an atheist.
-In 1984, he married artist Joell Jones, with whom he had a daughter named Cassidy in 1986.
+In 1984, he married artist Joell Jones, with whom he had a child named Cassidy in 1986.
 The family lost their home and most records of Wright's early career in the Oakland firestorm of 1991.
 Wright and Jones separated in 2008.
 He has since married Anya Zavarzina.

 Wright is on the board of trustees of the X Prize Foundation, a non-profit organization that designs and hosts public competitions intended to encourage technological development to benefit humanity.
 Amid the 2008 United States presidential election, Wright donated to the campaigns of Rudy Giuliani and later John McCain.